-2. Palais des Rohan – Rohan Palace
+Palais des Rohan

 All throughout the 18th century, four generations of cardinals belonging to the same family, the Rohans, reigned over the Diocese of Strasbourg.
 From its annexation to France in 1681 by Louis XIV, Protestant Strasbourg had to combine the city’s religious life with the Catholics.
-Armand de Rohan-Soubise, natural son of Louis XIV, was the first Prince-Bishop here and wanted to build a sumptuous palace beside the cathedral.
+Armand de Rohan-Soubise, the natural son of Louis XIV, was the first Prince-Bishop here and wanted to build a sumptuous palace beside the cathedral.
 Built between 1732 and 1742 in sandstone from the Vosges, the palace adopted a classical style, which was then popular in France.

-The palace’s entry is located in Place du Château, opposite the portal of the cathedral’s South transept.
-To enter in the court of honour, you must pass by a monumental triumphal arch portal, surmounted by statues representing Clemency and Religion.
-The main body of the palace is over two levels; the ground floor being reserved for the bishop, and the second floor and the lofts for his personnel.
+The palace’s entry is located in Place du Château, opposite the portal of the cathedral’s south transept.
+To enter the court of honour, you must pass by a monumental triumphal arch portal, surmounted by statues representing Clemency and Religion.
+The main body of the palace is over two levels; the ground floor is reserved for the bishop, and the second floor and the lofts for his personnel.
 To the left and right of the Court of Honour are the palace’s administrative buildings and dependences.

 The palace’s façade along the Ill River seems much more harmonious with its large terrace.
-In its centre are four Corinthian columns which support a fronton and a roof in the shape of an imperial-style dome.
-If the side of the palace overlooking the cathedral shelters a statuary of predominantly religious connotation, the side overlooking the Ill River displays more secular motifs: the four seasons or the heroes and gods of the Antiquity.
+In its centre are four Corinthian columns which support a pediment and a roof in the shape of an imperial-style dome.
+If the side of the palace overlooking the cathedral shelters statuary of predominantly religious connotation, the side overlooking the Ill River displays more secular motifs: the four seasons or the heroes and gods of the Antiquity.